 Read the article →Insulin sensitivity changes across your cycle.
 Metabolic rate rises 200-300 calories in the luteal phase.
 Phase-specific food choices for energy, fat loss and hormonal health.

-Read the article →What oestrogen dominance actually is, what causes it — liver clearance, gut health, cortisol — and the evidence-based interventions that reduce it within cycles.
+Read the article →What estrogen dominance actually is, what causes it — liver clearance, gut health, cortisol — and the evidence-based interventions that reduce it within cycles.

-Read the article →The hormonal mechanisms behind weight loss resistance in women — oestrogen, cortisol, insulin resistance and the luteal phase.
+Read the article →The hormonal mechanisms behind weight loss resistance in women — estrogen, cortisol, insulin resistance and the luteal phase.
 What actually works phase by phase.

 Read the article →The hormonal causes of persistent fatigue in women — low ferritin, thyroid, cortisol dysregulation — and the evidence-based approaches that actually make a difference.

-Read the article →Oestrogen explained clearly — brain, bones, cardiovascular, skin, muscle, mood.
+Read the article →Estrogen explained clearly — brain, bones, cardiovascular, skin, muscle, mood.
 How it rises and falls across the cycle and why it matters for everything.

 Read the article →Overtraining in women does not look like exhaustion — it looks like irregular periods, worsening PMS and a performance plateau.
 The hormonal mechanism and how to recover.